As the coronavirus pandemic rolls on, more people are being encouraged to work from home – in fact, you may have been already doing so for months.

 If you’re free from the compromise of a shared office space for a while, you may as well enjoy the autonomy!

 Or borrow one, or just pretend that you have one.
 Seriously.
 Having an unavoidable reason to get out of your chair and stretch your legs in the open air at least once every day has immeasurable benefits – for your physical health, mental health, concentration and perspective.
 It’ll also force you to take a break if you’re working too many hours, which can be a big temptation when you’re not being physically kicked out of an office at the end of the day.
 Plus, they're great company and the most chilled officemates who won't judge you about that fifth biscuit.

 6. Perfect your “ha ha, how funny and now how about the work…” response.

 If you find yourself working from home during the summer, you WILL be asked the same question at the start of every phone call: “So, are you working in your garden?”

 Do not be tempted to reply with sarcasm.
 “Absolutely, I’m on my fifth margarita and my tan is really coming along” may feel satisfying in the moment, but is unlikely to land well with senior colleagues…

 7. Last but not least, build a network.

 Personally, I enjoy the autonomy and freedom of working in my own environment.
 However, it can get lonely at times.
-Make sure you check in with your team via phone calls or Skype on a regular basis.
+Make sure you check in with your team via phone calls, Zoom or another 'in-person' channel on a regular basis.
 Seek out people in similar situations on social media.
-Get out of the house and work from a coffee shop sometimes if that’s feasible.
+Get out of the house and work from a coffee shop sometimes, when that’s permitted.
 A bit of human connection, buzz and humour can really lift your mood and productivity – particularly if you get to pick and choose when it happens!